salaboy/from-monolith-to-k8s/workshop.md

 <img src="workshop-imgs/26-knative-eventing-test.png" alt="KNative Eventing Test" width="700px">

-Now, you have everything ready to deploy your Cloud-Native applications to Kubernetes.
+Now, **you have everything ready to deploy your Cloud-Native applications to Kubernetes**. :tada: :tada:

 # Version 1: Deploying a Cloud-Native Application